gbmhunter/blog/content/programming/microcontrollers/psoc/using-cplusplus-with-psoc-creator/index.md

 {{< figure src="/images/programming-psoc/c-linker-error-undefined-reference-to-cxa-end-cleanup.png" caption="Add the custom compile flag '-fno-exceptions' to every .cpp file you want to compile in PSoC Creator to prevent the 'undefined reference to __cxa_end_cleanup' linker error."  width="600px" >}}

 To prevent this, you have the to include the build flag `-fno-exceptions` to **every .cpp file that produces this error**.
 To add the build flag to a particular file, right click the file in the Workspace Explorer and click "Build Settings".
-Then click "Compiler", then "Command Line", and enter `-fno-excpetions` to the "Custom Flags" field.
+Then click "compilers", then "Command Line", and enter `-fno-excpetions` to the "Custom Flags" field.

 {{< figure src="/images/programming-psoc/psoc-creator-build-settings-to-use-new-delete-fno-exceptions.png" caption="Add the custom compile flag '-fno-exceptions' flag via the 'Build Settings' menu in PSoC Creator."  width="800px" >}}